Owls Hole Cave Dive Outback Adventure

 Must be a certified diver.
 Open water level certification accepted.

 Lunch and park fee not included into price.
-Lunch may cost between $10 and $20 per person and park fee $10 per person.
+Lunch may cost between $15 and $25 per person and park fee $15 per person.
 Price does not include any scuba equipment.
 Rental is done from a dive shop.
 Rental is $10 per item needed for the dive.
-Equipment needed are, mask, fins, wet suit, dive light, BC and Reg.
-Tanks and weights are included into price.
+Equipment needed are, mask, fins, wet suit, dive light, BC and Reg, Tanks and weights.

 This tour is offered to both Hotel and Cruise Ship guests.